-Authors are grateful to the National Research Council (NRC) of Sri Lanka (grant No 11-180) and the Indo-Lanka Joint Grant Ministry of Technology and Research (MTR/TRD/AGR/3/1/04) for funding this project.
-P.L.D. acknowledges a Martin fellowship to work at the Naturalise Biodiversity Center, Leiden, Netherlands.
-L.M.K. acknowledges support by the Stichting Dr Schürmannfonds, grant nos.
+Authors are grateful to the National Research Council (NRC) of Sri Lanka (Grant Nos.
+11-180 and 15-089) and the Indo-Lanka Joint Grant from the Ministry of Technology and Research, Sri Lanka (MTR/TRD/AGR/3/1/04) for funding this project.
+P.L.D. acknowledges a Martin fellowship to work at the Naturalis Biodiversity Center, Leiden, Netherlands.
+L.M.K. acknowledges support by the Stichting Dr Schürmannfonds, Grant Nos.
 88/2012, 94/2013 and 101/2014.
-We thank Hans de Groot, Leiden, and Anil Kaushik, IISC, Bangalore, for analytical support.
-Authors kindly thanked O. K. S. Opatha and Thilini Harischandra of the National Institute of Fundamental Studies, Kandy for preparation of thin sections.
+Profs.
+M. Santosh and H.M.
+Rajesh are thanked for the editorial work and valuable comments and suggestions to improve this manuscript.
+Two anonymous reviewers are thanked for the detailed and constructive comments and suggestions, which improved early versions of this manuscript.
+We also thank to Dr. Lily Wang, for her excellent editorial assistance.
+P.L.D appreciates Mr. Hans de Groot and Dr. Hanco Zwaan at the Naturalis Biodiversity Center, Leiden, Mr. Anil Kaushik, Dr. George Matthews, Dr. Ishwar Kumar, Dr. Vinod Samuel, Miss.
+P.V.
+Thanooja and Miss T.G.
+Athira at the Indian Institute of Science, Bangalore, and Mr. P. Kitano, Dr. T. Adachi and Dr. N. Nakano at Kyushu University for analytical support.
+Authors kindly thank Mr. O. K. S. Opatha and Miss.
+Thilini Harischandra of the National Institute of Fundamental Studies, Kandy for preparation of thin sections.